akss4/in-memory_db/README.md

 Multiple clients can access the same in-memory data simultaneously.

-Separate read/write locks protect the string and hash stores.
+Separate read/write locks protect the string and hash stores, while expiration state has its own synchronization.

 ### Persistence

 The in-memory state cannot survive a process restart by itself.

 A custom AOF layer was introduced so commands can be replayed when the server starts.

+The AOF also preserves absolute expiration timestamps so TTL state survives a restart.

 ### Cloud Networking